Photon-HDF5/photon-hdf5/docs/phdata.rst

 fields must be present:

 - **nanotimes**:(array of integers) TCSPC nanotimes.
-Conventionally the time axis direction is the "natural" direction, i.e. lifetime decays looks correctly oriented.
+Conventionally the time axis direction is the "natural" direction, i.e. lifetime decays look correctly oriented in time.
 For more details see :ref:`nanotimes_time_axis`.
   Typical data-type uint16.
 - **nanotimes_specs/**
     - **tcspc_unit**: (float) TAC/TDC bin size (in seconds).